rob550-docs/rob550-docs.github.io/docs/botlab/checkpoints/checkpoint3.md

 ## Task 3.1 Obstacle Distance

 The robot configuration space is implemented in `mbot/mbot_autonomy/src/planning/obstacle_distance_grid.cpp|hpp`.
 An 8-connected Brushfire algorithm implementation is already written for you.
 If you make any changes, you can use obstacle_distance_grid_test.cpp to check if your code passes the three tests.
 Depending on your implementation and data representation, you may want to modify the tests as well.
-The botgui already has a call for a mapper object from which it can obtain and draw an obstacle distance grid.
-You can view the generated obstacle distance grid by ticking “Show Obstacle Distances” in botgui.
+The botgui already has a call for a mapper object from which it can obtain and draw an obstacle distance grid. ~~You can view the generated obstacle distance grid by ticking “Show Obstacle Distances” in botgui.~~ This doesn't seem to work now :(

 ## Task 3.2 A* Path Planning